Rollerball (video game): Match play

 The alternate mode is a two-player game called Match Play.
 In this mode, a much smaller table, only one screen tall, houses a number of buttons and switches that lower the score of the player on that side by various amounts.
 Four sensors in the middle of the table will switch the scores of the two players whenever they all become lit.
 A slot machine is spun by the buttons on the outer walls, and its bonus is enacted by hitting the button on the top wall.
 The first player to lose all his or her points loses.

 Two animals in the middle of each player's area show an emotion, from ecstasy to sadness, through neutral indifference, depending on that player's score and the score margin between the two players.
 In the Japanese version, the left player's animal is an elephant, and the right player's is a giraffe.
 In the English version, the giraffe was changed to a donkey, likely in reference to the Republican and Democratic U.S. political parties.

+Reception

+Digital Press found the NES version to have remarkably realistic ball movement and flipper action.

+MSX Magazine found the ball movement to be realistic, and the sound effects to be well crafted.